7-10 March 2024, The NEC Birmingham

 A club may enter more than one team, and a club may qualify more than one team for the finals at Crufts.
 No team member or dog can enter/compete in more than one team.

-All dogs entering into the qualifiers must be a minimum of 18 months old, at the time of the qualifier.
+All dogs entering into the qualifiers must be a minimum of 15 months old, at the time of the qualifier.
 Dogs must be registered on the KC Activity or Breed register or have an Authority to Compete registration number at the date of the qualifier.

 At least one dog in each team must be a designated breed dog.
-The designated breed dog must be registered with The Kennel Club on the Breed Register or on the Activity Register as a Kennel Club registered breed.
+The designated breed dog must be registered with the Kennel Club on the Breed Register or on the Activity Register as a Kennel Club registered breed.
 Teams should reflect the diversity of breeds in the sport and not consist of solely one breed.

 There must be at least one designated breed dog running in each heat and at the finals at Crufts.